procyberian/.github/README.md

 # License

-Copyright (C) 2024-2025 QB Networks
+Copyright (C) 2024-2026 QB Networks

-Copyright (C) 2017-2025 Masscollabs Services
+Copyright (C) 2017-2026 Masscollabs Services

-Copyright (C) 2017-2025 Procyberian and contributors
+Copyright (C) 2017-2026 PSD Authors

-Copyright (C) 2017-2025 Mass Collaboration Labs and contributors
+Copyright (C) 2017-2026 Mass Collaboration Labs

-Copyright (C) 2017-2025 amassivus and contributors
+Copyright (C) 2017-2026 amassivus and contributors

-Copyright (C) 2024-2025 godigitalist and contributors
+Copyright (C) 2024-2026 godigitalist and contributors

-Copyright (C) 2024-2025 bilsege and contributors
+Copyright (C) 2024-2026 bilsege and contributors

-Copyright (C) 2024-2025 Birleşik Dergi Yazarları
+Copyright (C) 2024-2026 Birleşik Dergi Yazarları

-Copyright (C) 2025 Exsay and contributors
+Copyright (C) 2025-2026 Exsay and contributors

-Copyright (C) 2025 Açık Ağ ve katkıcıları
+Copyright (C) 2025-2026 Açık Ağ ve katkıcıları

-Copyright (C) 2025 cekirdek.xyz ve katkıcıları
+Copyright (C) 2025-2026 cekirdek.xyz ve katkıcıları

-Copyright (C) 2025 The Go Game Network
+Copyright (C) 2025-2026 The Go Game Network

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published